-Katelyn Runck Flaunts Incredible Muscles In Barely-There Blue Bikini By The Ocean
+Katelyn Runck Flaunts Incredible Muscles In Barely There Blue Bikini By The Ocean

 “Thanks for heating up the world,” a third fan joked.

 Katelyn’s fans know that she can rock any look.
-Earlier this week, she dressed up a bit in a lace-up blue gown, which her followers loved.
+Earlier this week, she dressed in a lace-up blue gown, which her followers loved.